dhsearl/redux-feedback-loop-master/README.md

 ## Installation

-You can view the deployed version on Heroku  [REACT GALLERY](https://gallery-searl.herokuapp.com/) or
+You can view the deployed version on Heroku  [REACT GALLERY](https://feedback-searl.herokuapp.com/) or

 1. run `git clone http://...` to fork and clone from this repository
 2. run `npm install` to install dependencies like Uppy and Material-ui - these are listed in the package.json file
 3. use the `database.sql` file to create a postgreSQL database on your machine.
-If you need to point this to a different folder look in the todo.router.js.
+If you need to point this to a different folder look in the feedback.router.js.
-  * database is called `react_gallery`
+  * database is called `prime_feedback`
-  * table is called `gallery`
+  * table is called `feedback`
   * CREATE TABLE instructions included
-  * note: priority/difficulty defaults to false/easy
 4. run `npm run server` to start the server
 5. then run `npm run client` to start the client.
 React will open up a browser when the project loads.

 ## Usage
-Try uploading photos.
-Try adding some from your machine.

-On the upload page, notice the small pencil icon next to the thumbnail to add a description.
-Adding photos from a path you'll have a much easier time seeing how to add a description.
-To 'Like' a photo click the heart image.
-To delete click the image to see the description and more actions.
-Then click the trash and confirm to delete.
-To view an image full-sized, click the center 'Full Screen' button.
+Submit your feedback for the day.
+Leave your thoughts on this project.

+Then try going to the /Admin page!
+See if you can find the hidden user instructions!

 ## Built With

-React, Material-ui, Uppy, Pg, and Node.js
+React, Redux, Material-ui, Material Table, React Input Range, Moment.js, and Node.js

 ## Acknowledgement